 iii.

-Non-low voltage electrical components (e.g., controllers, transformers) of the electric fencing system shall be approved and listed by an Occupational Safety and Health Act (OSHA) Nationally Recognized Testing Laboratory (NRTL).
+Non-low voltage electrical components (e.g., controllers, transformers) of the electric fencing system shall be approved and listed by an Occupational Safety and Health Act nationally recognized testing laboratory.

 c.

 Perimeter Fence or Wall.
-Except as required by subsection (2)(h) of this section, electrified fencing shall be completely surrounded by a non-electrified fence or wall that is not less than six feet high and have no barbed, concertina, or similar wire attached.
-Vehicle access gates along public rights-of-way may be exempted from this requirement, subject to approval of a land development permit in the CG zone or another discretionary application for a project on the same site.
+Except as required by subsection D.3.h (Adjacent to Residential Zones or Uses), electrified fencing shall be completely surrounded by a non-electrified fence or wall that is not less than six feet tall and has no barbed, concertina, or similar wire attached.
+Vehicle access gates along public rights-of-way may be exempted from this requirement, subject to approval of a land development permit in the CG, CA, CL, or CH District or another discretionary application for a project on the same site.
 Any barbed, concertina, or similar wire on existing fences shall be removed prior to the installation of the electric fence.
-Existing developed properties with legally built existing chain-link fencing may retain said fencing when located closer than 10 feet from the front and side property.
+Existing developed properties with legally-built existing chain-link fencing may retain said fencing when located closer than 10 feet from the front and side property.
 Similarly, vinyl coating on said fencing is not required.

 d.